Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Solutions

 \subsection{Analytic Properties}

-The slowly rotating 4DGB metric \eqref{eq:metric}, with $p$ given by \eqref{eq:p} and $f=h$ given by \eqref{eq:f}, is singular near $r=0$, which can be seen by computing the Ricci scalar to lowest order in $r$.
+The slowly rotating 4DEGB metric \eqref{eq:metric}, with $p$ given by \eqref{eq:p} and $f=h$ given by \eqref{eq:f}, is singular near $r=0$, which can be seen by computing the Ricci scalar to lowest order in $r$.
 In doing so we find that

 regardless of the value of $\Lambda$.
 We consider here only solutions where this singularity is behind the horizon.
 Computed explicitly to leading order in the rotation parameter, the Kretschmann scalar is